A comparative study of the correlation between the structure and the dynamics for systems interacting via attractive and repulsive potentials: CORRELATION BETWEEN STRUCTURE AND DYNAMICS AT MICROSCOPIC LEVEL

 \subsection{Correlation between SOP and fast particles}

-We next analyze the correlation between structure and dynamics.
+We next analyze the correlation between structure and dynamics at the microscopic level.
 The method of identification of the fast rearranging particles is given in Section \ref{fast_par}.
-In Figs. \ref{Fig_prs}(a1) and \ref{Fig_prs}(b1), we plot the fraction of particles with a specific softness value that undergoes rearrangement, $P_{R}(S)$ as a function of $S$ at different temperatures.
+In Figs. \ref{Fig_prs}(a1) and \ref{Fig_prs}(b1), we plot the fraction of particles with a specific SOP value that undergoes rearrangement, $P_{R}(1/\beta \Phi_{r})$ as a function of $1/\beta \Phi_{r}$ at different temperatures.
 At high temperatures, the lines are almost horizontal, suggesting that the displacement probability is independent of the value of the SOP.
-The $P_{R}(S)$ at low temperatures shows a strong $S$ dependence.
-Thus, as expressed by the slope of the curves, both for the LJ and the WCA systems, with a decrease in temperature, the softness appears to be a better predictor of the dynamics.
-We also plot the $P_{R}(S)$ against $1/T$ (Figs. \ref{Fig_prs}(a2) and \ref{Fig_prs}(b2)) for different $S$ values and find that it can be expressed in an Arrhenius form, $P_{R}(S)=P_{0}(S)exp[- \Delta E(S)/T]$ where the activation energy is a function of the SOP and higher for smaller $S$ values.
-The plots cross at a certain temperature which describes the limiting temperature where the theory is valid \cite{mohit_pre} and has been identified earlier as the onset temperature of the supercooled liquid \cite{liu_nature,mohit_pre}.
+The $P_{R}(1/\beta \Phi_{r})$ at low temperatures shows a strong $1/\beta \Phi_{r}$ dependence.
+Thus, as expressed by the slope of the curves, both for the LJ and the WCA systems, the correlation between the dynamics and the SOP increases with a decrease in temperature.
+We also plot the $P_{R}(1/\beta \Phi_{r})$ against $1/T$ (Figs. \ref{Fig_prs}(a2) and \ref{Fig_prs}(b2)) for different $1/\beta \Phi_{r}$ values and find that it can be expressed in an Arrhenius form, $P_{R}(1/\beta \Phi_{r})=P_{0}(1/\beta \Phi_{r})exp[- \Delta E(1/\beta \Phi_{r})/T]$ where the activation energy is a function of the SOP and is higher for smaller $1/\beta \Phi_{r}$ values.
+The plots cross at a certain temperature ($T_{cross}=0.88$ for LJ and $T_{cross}=0.69$ for WCA) which describes the limiting temperature where the theory is valid \cite{mohit_pre} and has been identified earlier as the onset temperature of the supercooled liquid \cite{liu_nature,mohit_pre}.
 As explained in our previous work, the breakdown of the theoretical formulation is expected above the onset temperature where we are in the liquid regime, and there is no decoupling between the short and longtime dynamics; thus, both the cage and the caging potential are ill-defined\cite{mohit_pre}.
 We find that the onset temperature predicted using this method is similar to that of the respective systems obtained using other methods \cite{atreyee_onset}.
 Until now, the correlation between the SOP and the dynamics appears similar in both systems, suggesting SOP is a good predictor of the dynamics.